solarcentury/solarcentury.github.io/_posts/2015-11-11-spring-data-jpa-over-jdbc.md

 ---
 layout: post
 author: Colin
-title: "Spring Data JPA over JDBC"
+title: "Spring Data JPA versus JDBC"
 description: ""
 category:
 image:
  feature: autumn.jpg
  topPosition: 0px;
-tags: [Software, Development, Team]
+tags: [Software, Development, Team, Spring JPA, JDBC, Java, Spring Data ]
 ---
 {% include JB/setup %}

-​
-## Spring Data JPA over JDBC

-In this short blog i'm going to very briefly show you how good Spring Data JPA is and why i think you should choose this over raw JDBC code.
+In this short blog I'm going to very briefly show you how good Spring Data JPA is and why I think you should choose this over raw JDBC code.

-> "You don't need to write a single line of code"
+> "You don't need to write a single line of code."

-Yep, you heard me said it.
+Yep, you heard me say it.

 We used to write raw JDBC code in our DAOs.
 This is what our code used to be like: